Start Your Candle Making Business Right

-I’ve written a few articles about starting your own soy candle making business, but I haven’t done one that actually goes through step by step what you need to do to get your candle making business started, from scratch, right from the beginning.
-In this post I am going to go through the first stages of starting your home candle business and hopefully by the end of this post, you will have enough info to get your business going.
+I’ve written a few articles about starting a candle making business.
+However, I haven’t done one that actually goes through step by step what you need to do to get your candle making business started, from scratch, right from the beginning.
+In this post I am going to go through the first stages of starting your home candle business.
+Hopefully by the end of this post, you will have enough info to get your business going.

 Now, it is good to have the attitude like I did and just go for it once you’re ready, but I would definitely do a few things differently if I were to start all over.

 So let’s just jump right in to each step starting with step 1